Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Results

 \paragraph{How good are our current selection strategies?} In addition to the results obtained with the current selection strategies, Table~\ref{tab:selection_strategies} also reports the scores that could be obtained when a perfect selector (oracle) is used.
-We observe that the unsupervised selectors remain far below the oracle upper-bound.
+Comparing the oracle results with GPT\textsubscript{5.5}\footnote{Single sample results are reported due to the lack of control over inference hyperparameters such as temperature and the resultant poor diversity (see Appendix \ref{app:diversity}).} we can see that much smaller model can surpass proprietary state-of-the-art models if combined with a good selector.
+However, we observe that the unsupervised selectors remain far below the oracle upper-bound.
 This suggests that \textbf{there is still significant room for improvement through a more effective selection strategy}.
 In the following sections, on an attempt to reduce the gap, we will analyze the results obtained by a supervised selection approach.